numba/llvmlite/.github/ISSUE_TEMPLATE/feature_request.md

 <!--

-Thanks for opening an issue!
-To help the Numba team handle your information efficiently, please first ensure that there is no other issue present that already describes the issue you have
-(search at https://github.com/numba/llvmlite/issues?&q=is%3Aissue).
+Thanks for opening a feature request!
+To help the Numba team handle your information efficiently, please first ensure that there is no other feature request present that already describes the feature you would like to see implemented (search at https://github.com/numba/llvmlite/issues?&q=is%3Aissue).

 -->